 Here are some more project planning tools that might interest you.

 Creating a project timeline using Excel

-You can also use Microsoft Excel to create a timeline.
-While Excel does not come with a timeline tool, you can use the horizontal bar chart tool to create a read-only Gantt chart.
+You can also use a Microsoft Excel spreadsheet to create a timeline.
+While Excel does not come with a structured timeline tool, you can use the horizontal bar chart tool to create a read-only Gantt chart.